bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2023-09/signature-aggregation.md

 With full CISA, a problem with a new script version, similar to g'root

 separate sigs from scripting - does this also apply to half agg?
 Yes.
-Need to be unambiguos about which sigs are aggregated.
-Imagine a new tapscript, V2 (simplicity?), an old verified will not be able to see those signautres, not recognise them as signatures, need two seperate algos; one for pre-fork, and one for the upgraded nodes.
-NOt hard, but must be careful in designing as e.g. OP_CHECKSIG/OP_SUCCESS could break?
-ONe thing you could do is say CISA only applys to key-path spend.
-Doenside is that this needs a new witness version.
+Need to be unambiguous about which sigs are aggregated.
+Imagine a new tapscript, V2 (simplicity?), an old verified will not be able to see those signatures, not recognise them as signatures, need two separate algos; one for pre-fork, and one for the upgraded nodes.
+Not hard, but must be careful in designing as e.g. OP_CHECKSIG/OP_SUCCESS could break?
+One thing you could do is say CISA only applies to key-path spend.
+Downside is that this needs a new witness version.
 But it is the most impactful as we expect most signatures to be key-path spends.
 Not aggregating keys in the script side removes many problems.

 Tx validation needs to be unambiguous about what the signatures are for